kiranlpatil/Credit_management/README.md

 The following REST CRUD endpoints are exposed in the app:

 - GET /credits: Shows a list of credits
-- GET /credits/:contactId: Retrieve a contact with a specific id
+- GET /credits/:refId: Retrieve a credit with a specific id
-- POST /credits: Add a new contact
+- POST /credits: Add a new credit
-- PUT /credits/:contactId: Update an existing contact
+- PUT /credits/:refId: Update an existing credit
-- DELETE /credits/:contactId: Delete an existing contact
+- DELETE /credits/:refId: Delete an existing credit

 # Developed by KIRAN PATIL.